+Answer:

+We added the results.
+On page ?? of the revised manuscript we now say:

-Answer: Added this.
-ReadsQE (29) = 214.69, p < .0001
+QE (29) = 214.69, p < .0001

 #23

 Tables 4 and 5: For a categorical predictor with more than 2 levels, please provide a test of the factor as a whole (i.e., an omnibus test of the coefficients corresponding to the factor).
 Also, the tables only show the results of tests comparing each level against the reference level, but there may be significant differences when comparing other levels against each other.
 Please examine/report this.